MikeLiyantama/COMP9321-Project/README.md

 ## Organisation
 Firstly, we divide our project into two part: backend and frontend.
 Secondly, we use Machine Learning - decision tree algorithm to make prediction.
-Then we use cross validation method to increase the accuracy of our predict result.
+Then we use cross validation method to increase the accuracy of the prediction.

 ## Tasks
  - **Dataset Collection**